searchivarius/AccurateLuceneBM25/README.md

-Testing and Fixing Lucene's BM25 using Yahoo!
+Fixing Lucene's BM25 and testing it using Yahoo!
 Answers and Stack Overflow collections
 =================